General Rules

 3.7.
 The home team must pay for any table fees for the duration of the match.

-4. MATCH RESULT CARD
+4. MATCH RESULT RECORD

 4.7.
 A list of late match result cards, missing match result cards, playing un-registered players or teams failing to fulfil a fixture will be compiled by the Fixture Secretary and displayed on the leagues Website under “Fixture Report”.